-Meanwhile, the Koh-i-Noor diamond was presented to Queen Victoria at Buckingham Palace July 3,1850 by a deputy of the East India Company.
-In 1851, The Great Exhibition was staged in London's Hyde Park representing the Empire's might, where the Koh-i-Noor took pride of place.
-The public response was underwhelming, no matter how the display was changed.
-So in 1852, Garrads the royal jewelers, under the supervision of Prince Albert and the Duke of Wellington, cut the 191 carat stone to enhance its brilliance, down to 105 carats!
+Meanwhile, the Koh-i-Noor diamond was presented to Queen Victoria at Buckingham Palace on July 3, 1850, by a deputy of the East India Company.
+With The Century of Humiliation in full swing, in 1851, The Great Exhibition was staged in London's Hyde Park, representing the empire's might, where the Koh-i-Noor took pride of place.
+The public's response was underwhelming, no matter how the display was changed.
+So in 1852, Garrads, the royal jewelers, under the supervision of the Duke of Wellington and Prince Albert, to enhance its brilliance, they cut down the 191-carat stone to 105 carats!